 "This is the most comprehensive treatment of human genetic variations available . . .
 An impressive display of synthesis and analysis."--Science

 "This long-awaited magnum opus is a major contribution to our knowledge of human genetic variation and its distribution on a global scale."--American Scientist

 "The enormous breadth of its conclusions and its global scope will make this an extremely important book in the whole field of the humanities and in the scientific study of human populations.
 The authors are pioneering in their mapping of gene frequency distributions and in their historical interpretations of that patterning."--Colin Renfrew, Jesus College, University of Cambridge

-Other Princeton books authored or coauthored by Luigi Luca Cavalli-Sforza:
+Other Princeton books by Luigi Luca Cavalli-Sforza: